-The auditors have to have a session with the development team to understand the underpinning architecture of the smart contract.
+Auditors will need to meet with the development team to learn about the fundamental architecture of the BscScan Smart Contract.

-The audit team uses dynamic analysis tools to perform an automated analysis such as Manticore, Hyperledger, Mithril, etc. The team should identify bugs in the test suite from the get-go.
+The auditing team leverages dynamic evaluation tools to perform an automated assessment.
+Identifying bugs early in the test suite crucial to the Apps is highly recommended.

 · Initial Audit Report

-After the first audit report, developers make the required fixes and changes to the code and then turn the docs in for the developers to take a final review.
+After the first audit report, developers will make the ideal changes, fix bugs, and present it to the auditors for the last review.

 · Final Audit Report